-These contracts are divided into 4 regional units and the Forth Bridges unit.
+These contracts are divided into 4 regional units.

 These contracts are operated as follows:

 The Operating Company contracts are live contracts and are therefore subject to change.
-The current web versions of the contract were last updated on February 2017.
+The current web versions of the contracts were last updated in February 2017.